18F/18f.gsa.gov/_posts/2016-12-12-connecting-culture-change-at-18F-and-PBS.md

 - culture change
 excerpt: "Designing the workplace is one of many services offered by GSA's Public Buildings Service.
 In Lakewood, Colorado, the team approaches the task as consultants working with agencies to change their space and the culture to go with it."
 image: /assets/blog/denver/union-station.jpg
+figcaption: The design of GSA's headquarters in Denver is a good example of what's possible for other agencies.
+The team works with agencies to find the right design for their space and their culture.
 ---
 In 2019, the Colorado state office of the Bureau of Land Management (BLM) will move into a new office on the Denver Federal Center campus.